CuratedNews/analyticaldataset/README.md

 - [Our codebook](https://curatednews.github.io/analyticaldataset/CuratedNewsDatasetCodeBook.pdf)

 ## How it works?
-Check our [demo](https://curatednews.github.io/analyticaldataset/) for a hands-on with explanations We've made a headlines classifier with this dataset.
-Check out the [demo](https://curatednews.github.io/headlinesclassifier/)
+- Check our [interactive search page/demo](https://curatednews.github.io/analyticaldataset/) for a hands-on with explanations of our analytical dataset
+- We've made a headlines textual classifier with this dataset.
+Check out the [demo](https://curatednews.github.io/headlinesclassifier/).

 ## Contribute
 Want to contribute?
 You can add unique categorical variables to the current data.
 Send us a pull request.